Working with PSD files

 Drag the slider to specify a tolerance from 0 through 1:

 To trim based on color, specify 0 to crop pixels only if they exactly match the color you selected in the corner of the PSD.
 Numbers closer to 1 allow for more color difference.

 To trim based on transparency, specify 0 to crop pixels only if they are totally transparent; numbers closer to 1 allow for more transparency.

 Manual Enter the number of pixels to crop from any side or each side of the image.
 How much of the image is cropped depends on the ppi (pixels per inch) setting in the image file.
 For example, if the image displays 150 ppi and you enter 75 in the Top, Right, Bottom, and Left text boxes, a half-inch is cropped from each side of the image.

 Color Profile (Located under Color Profile Options.)
 Choose an option:

 Convert To sRGB (default) Converts to sRGB (Standard Red Green Blue). sRGB is the recommended color space for displaying images on web pages.

 Keep Original Color Space Retains the original color space of the image.

 Custom From > To Opens menus so you can choose a Convert From and Convert To color space.
-You can choose a standard Photoshop color space or a color space you uploaded to SPS.
+You can choose a standard Photoshop color space or a color space you uploaded to Dynamic Media Classic.
 See ICC profiles.